APACCodeSZ/learning-library/workshops/container-native-development/LabGuide200-Linux.md

 ## Set Up Oracle Cloud infrastructure

 ### **STEP 1**: Log in to your OCI dashboard

 - Please refer to the Cloud Account that has been provided by your workshop instructor. _Please note your account details will be provided separately and are not available on these pages._

 - Once you receive the **Oracle Cloud Account**, make note of your **Username, Password, Cloud Tenant Name and Console URL**.

 - Open your browser (Firefox or Chrome) and go to your Console URL.
-As en example, the Console URL will look something like the following:
+The Console URL is:

    [https://console.us-ashburn-1.oraclecloud.com/#/a/](https://console.us-ashburn-1.oraclecloud.com/#/a/)